Vokturz/summaryRepoGPT/README.md

                         To use a preferred model (OpenAI, FakeLLM for testing, GPT4All, LlamaCpp) --n-threads N_THREADS, -t N_THREADS
-                        Number of threads to use
-  --gpu GPU, -g GPU     To run using GPU (Only for LlamaCpp)
+                        Number of threads to use --gpu, --no-gpu, -g   To run using GPU (Only for LlamaCpp)
 ```

 "If no local repository is provided, it prompts the user to enter a repository and branch.
 All repositories are downloaded into the folder `repositories` folder.